 23. Back to the Future

-This inventive animation has quickly become one of the most popular kinetic typography videos on Vimeo.
+This inventive animation quickly became one of the most popular kinetic typography videos on Vimeo when it was released.
 It was created by freelance editor and animator Evan Seitz, who has worked on commercials for Coca-Cola and the American Cancer Society – one of which went on to win a Telly Award at the 32nd Annual Convention.